540792740/NexMovie/README.md

+## How to Run
+* git clone
+* npm install
+* npm run

+## Requirement:
-## Create a mock Netflix like page with editable rows of titles using React
+ * Create a mock Netflix like page with editable rows of titles using React

  * The top row will be the ‘My List’ row and will display the titles included in ‘mylist’ array.